What Is Mild Cognitive Impairment?

 Research suggests genetic factors may play a role in who will develop MCI, as they do in Alzheimer's.
 Studies are underway to learn why some people with MCI progress to Alzheimer's and others do not.

 A doctor can do thinking, memory, and language tests to see if a person has MCI.
 He or she also may suggest that the person see a specialist for more tests.
-There currently is no standard treatment for MCI, but there are things a person can do to try and keep his or her memory sharp.
+There currently is no standard treatment for MCI, but there are things a person can do that may help them stay healthy and deal with changes in their thinking.

 Because MCI may be an early sign of Alzheimer's disease, it's important to see a doctor or specialist every 6 to 12 months.